forhad-php/VSCode/README.md

     3. GitLens — Git supercharged
     4. ESLint
     5. "Highlight Matching Tag" by "vincaslt"
-    6. JetBrains IDE Keymap
-    7. Live Server
+    6. Live Server
-    8. Path Intellisense
+    7. Path Intellisense
-    9. "Document This" by "Joel Day"
+    8. "Document This" by "Joel Day"
-    10. "phpcbf" by "Per Soderlind"
+    9. "phpcbf" by "Per Soderlind"
-    11. Bracket Pair Colorizer
+    10. Bracket Pair Colorizer
-    12. "Custom CSS and JS Loader" by "be5invis"
+    11. "Custom CSS and JS Loader" by "be5invis"
-    13. Project Manager
+    12. Project Manager
-    14. "JS & CSS Minifier" by "Olback"
+    13. "JS & CSS Minifier" by "Olback"
-    15. Git Graph
+    14. Git Graph
-    16. "Prettier - Code formatter" by "Esben Petersen"
+    15. "Prettier - Code formatter" by "Esben Petersen"
-    17. "Color Info" by "Matt Bierner"
+    16. "Color Info" by "Matt Bierner"
-    18. "Line Note" by "tkrkt"
+    17. "Line Note" by "tkrkt"
-    19. "Code Spell Checker" by "Street Side Software"
+    18. "Code Spell Checker" by "Street Side Software"
-    20. Polacode 📸
+    29. Polacode 📸

 ___
 > **Tip for Extension 'WordPress VS Code Extension Pack';** After install this extension uninstall the extension **'WordPress VS Code Extension Pack'** itself.
 Then you will be allowed to uninstall the sub packages.
 Uninstall the subpackage **ACF-Snippet** coz this snippet annoyed on HTML file :angry: